A sandy pathway through dunes with tall grass on either side and a wooden fence on the left, under a mostly clear sky.

 I have over 15 years’ experience as a therapist, with humanistic therapy at the heart of my work.
 This approach recognises you as the expert in your own life, and my role is to support your autonomy and help you find a way of being that feels true to you.

-Alongside this, I draw on training in interfaith spiritual care, to offer an integrated approach to therapy.
+Alongside this, I draw on training in acceptance and compassion based psychological therapies, to offer an integrated approach.
 This work supports the development of a more peaceful, grounded, and engaged relationship with yourself, others, and your life circumstances.
 You can read more about the Path Principles, which are the core of my integrated approach here.

 I am also a qualified and experienced clinical supervisor, supporting the work of other therapists, and I am professionally accredited by the National Counselling and Psychotherapy Society.